Scaffold-Stark/scaffold-stark-2/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 5. Check your environment variables.
 We have a yarn postinstall script that helps to fill in your environment variables.
-If the environment variables do not exist, you can fill them manually to get the app running!
+If any environment variables are missing, you can fill them in manually to get the app running!

 ## Quickstart with Sepolia Testnet